Fixing common issues with Generative APIs

 - Set

-to the default value recommended for the model.
+temperatureto the default value recommended for the model.
 These values can be found in the Generative APIs Playground when selecting the model.
-Avoid using temperature0
+Avoid using temperature0, as this can lock the model into outputting only the next (and same) most probable token repeatedly. - Ensure the

-is a good starting value).
+presence_penaltyvalue in your request (0.5is a good starting value).
 This option will help the model choose different tokens than the one it is looping on, although it might impact accuracy for some tasks requiring repeated multiple similar outputs. - Use more recent models, which are usually more optimized to avoid loops, especially when using structured output.

 - Optimize the system prompt to provide clearer and simpler tasks.
 Currently, JSON output accuracy still relies on heuristics to constrain models to output only valid JSON tokens, and thus depends on the prompts given.
 As a counter-example, providing contradictory requirements to a model - such as